feinheit/feincms-in-a-box/docs/setup.rst

 - ``DOMAIN``: The final domain for this project.
 This value is also slugified and used as default database and repository name, so choose well.
 - ``SERVER``: The server this project will be deployed to.
-Currently cookiecutter-box has many assumptions about server layout, deployment will probably not work out-of-the-box if you have a different setup (which you will most probably have).
+Currently feincms-in-a-box has many assumptions about server layout, deployment will probably not work out-of-the-box if you have a different setup (which you will most probably have).